ministryofjustice/security-guidance/docs/secure-data-transfer-guide.md

 ### CJSM Email

--   The Criminal Justice Secure eMail Service \(CJSM\) is provided for criminal justice agencies and practitioners to communicate with each other.
+-   The Criminal Justice Secure email Service \(CJSM\) is provided for criminal justice agencies and practitioners to communicate with each other.
 -   As a general rule, it **SHALL** only be used for purposes relating to the criminal justice service.

 ### Microsoft 365 Encrypted email